 - Treatment of Autistic and Related Communication Handicapped Children (TEACCH)

 - Picture Exchange Communication System (PECS)

-ABA and Discrete Trial Training are often used interchangeably.
-These methods include intense repetitive, structured tasks in which good behavior is rewarded and undesirable behavior is ignored.
+ABA and Discrete Trial Training (DTT) are often used interchangeably, even though DTT represents just one type of ABA.
+DTT includes intense repetitive, structured tasks in which good behavior is rewarded and undesirable behavior is ignored.
 It is time intensive and focuses on changing current behaviors and does not prepare individuals to respond in new situations.
 Some individuals with TSC who have ASD have significantly benefited from ABA programs.

 TEACCH (Treatment of Autistic and Related Communication Handicapped Children) was developed at the University of North Carolina.
 TEACCH focuses on adapting the environment to the individual with ASD instead of trying to make the individual adapt to the environment.
 This is achieved through high structure, organizational charts and schedules.
 While many favor this approach, some feel that it is too structured and makes the individual too dependent on charts and other organizational tools.